brian14708/wh-briefings/presidential-actions/2022-03/2022-03-24-greek-independence-day-a-national-day-of-celebration-of-greek-and-american-democracy-2022.md

 modified_time: 2022-03-24 21:00:36-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/24/greek-independence-day-a-national-day-of-celebration-of-greek-and-american-democracy-2022/
 published_time: 2022-03-24 17:54:42-04:00
-title: 'Greek Independence Day: A National Day of Celebration of Greek and American Democracy, 2022'
+title: "Greek Independence Day: A National Day of Celebration of Greek and American\
+  \ Democracy,\_2022"
 ---

 BY THE PRESIDENT OF THE UNITED STATES OF AMERICA